 Market Context

-Ola and Ather lead in sales volume for affordable EVs, while TVS and Bajaj challenge on range and reliability—direct threats to Shine Electric’s mass-market play.
-Hero lacks a strong 125cc-equivalent EV yet, but watch for Splendor EV rumors.
-Prices qualify most for FAME subsidies as of February 2026.
+Ola and Ather currently lead in sales volume for affordable EVs, while TVS and Bajaj challenge strongly on range and reliability — both direct threats to the Shine Electric’s mass-market ambitions.
+Meanwhile, Hero still lacks a strong 125cc-equivalent EV, although Splendor EV rumours continue to grow.
+Nevertheless, prices for most models in this segment still qualify for FAME subsidies as of February 2026.
+In conclusion, the Honda Shine Electric enters a competitive but exciting market at exactly the right time.

 0 Comments